Guidelines for reviewers

 - You may feel on reflection that you do not have the right background to review the paper.

 - You may judge that the standard of English is so low that the paper is a challenge to read or hard to follow.
 In any such case, please email the editors immediately rather than plowing on with a difficult or inappropriate review.

 If you do decline to review the paper, please help us out by suggesting some alternative reviewers (the template presented by the website when declining a review includes a space to put in such recommendations).

 If you agree to be a reviewer of this paper, please read through the paper, and in your report to us address questions A, B, and C, and optionally D, below.
 Note that a perfectly adequate review might be just a page long (or even shorter).
 Many reviewers go beyond the call of duty and provide us with editorial advice (and lists of typos and the like); that is of course appreciated but we really mean it when we say that a concise review delivered by the agreed upon deadline is all we need in the first round.
-As a paper moves closer to publication, we may call on reviewers to give us more detailed advice, if they agree to that.

 A. Estimate of overall quality

 - Instant classic (with minor revision, may be among the most important publications in this field this year)

 - Top 100 (with minor revision, should be among the top 100 contributions to the field of semantics/pragmatics in a typical year)

 - Contains much important material which would be appropriate in S&P, but is marred by omissions or other flaws